Aerospace Operations Command: Predecessors

 COMAE was created in 2017, replacing the former COMDABRA, and absorbed part of the roles of its higher command, the COMGAR, also disbanded in a wide-ranging reorganization of the Brazilian Air Force's order of battle.
 COMGAR was the "air force's air force", the structure effectively responsible for operational activities, but it was also burdened with force preparation and support.
 It was the most important military department in the former Air Ministry (Ministério da Aeronáutica) and commanded most of its air units.
-Combat assets were mostly in two subdivisions, the Aerotactical Command and COMDABRA, the latter consisting of a only a single unit, the Anápolis-based 1st Air Defense Group.
+Combat assets were mostly in two subdivisions, the Aerotactical Command and COMDABRA, the latter consisting of only a single unit, the Anápolis-based 1st Air Defense Group.

 COMDABRA was planned since 1980 as a central body for SISDABRA and implemented from 1989 onward.
 The usage of "aerospace" in its title in lieu of "aerial" is common in FAB organizations such as the Aerospace Science and Technology Department, the Aerospace Museum and the Postgraduate Program in Aerospace Science.
 Brazilian military doctrine describes the FAB as an instrument of "aerospace power", not just airpower.
 Nonetheless, even the FAB's commander in 2017, brigadier Nivaldo Rossato, confessed at an interview that "we've used [...] this expression for a long time.
 But we look very little towards space".

 The Brazilian Air Force defines SISDABRA as a set of organizations whose assets or activities may be employed to ensure sovereignty in Brazilian airspace.
 It encompasses surveillance (long-range radars), telecommunications, command and control and active and passive aerospace defense systems from all three branches of the Armed Forces and even from public administration.
 These elements may be permanent or occasional links in the system.
 The central body exercises "operational control" over the links, which is a more limited authority than "operational command".
 For instance, the central body has no logistical responsibility over the forces it employs, but dictates technical norms to ensure their interoperability.

 COMDABRA was staffed by Air Force, Navy and Army personnel.
 The Ministry of Defense's 2011 Joint Operations Doctrine therefore defined COMDABRA and the Cybernetic Defense Command (Comando de Defesa Cibernética, COMDCIBER) as the only permanently active joint commands.
 Other joint commands may be activated in moments of crisis.
 The permanent status of aerospace defense owes itself to the very short reaction time needed to resist aerial threats.